ricsanfre/pi-cluster/docs/_docs/ingress_controller.md

 ```

 This configuration enables Traefik access log writing to `/data/acess.log` file in JSON format.
 It creates also the sidecar container `stream-access-log` tailing the log file.

+{{site.data.alerts.important}}
+Since Traefik helm deployment is managed directly by K3S, a specific K3S procedure need to be followed to change the configuration of the Helm chart.
+See section [below](#traefik-helmchart-configuration).
+{{site.data.alerts.end}}

 ## Traefik HelmChart Configuration